holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 The HDI MUST implement a function that validation code can use to verify cryptographic signatures:

-* `verify_signature<I>(AgentPubKey, Signature, I) -> ExternResult<bool> where I: Serialize`: Checks the validity of a signature (a `Vec<u8>` of bytes) upon the data it signs (any type that implements the `Serialize` trait, allowing it to be reproducibly converted into a vector of bytesa, gainst the public key of the agent that is claimed to have signed it.
+* `verify_signature<I>(AgentPubKey, Signature, I) -> ExternResult<bool> where I: Serialize`: Checks the validity of a signature (a `Vec<u8>` of bytes) upon the data it signs (any type that implements the `Serialize` trait, allowing it to be reproducibly converted into a vector of bytes, against the public key of the agent that is claimed to have signed it.

 ### HDK